cgeils25/DumbPy/README.md

 # DumbPy - Like NumPy, but Slower

-This is a personal project I built to help me understand how to write optimized C++ and how to create python wrappers for C++ code with pybind11.
+This is a project I built to help me understand how to write optimized C++ and how to create python wrappers for C++ code with pybind11.

 It's a from-scratch implementation of a numpy-like scientific computing library written with a C++ backend and wrapped with a Python frontend, including a full unit testing suite.